bb-io/docs/src/content/docs/apps/OpenAI.mdx

 - **Get MQM dimension values from XLIFF** Performs an LQA Analysis of a translated XLIFF file.
 The result will be in the MQM framework form.
 This action only returns the scores (between 1 and 10) of each dimension.
 - **Get MQM report from XLIFF** Performs an LQA Analysis of the translated XLIFF file.
 The result will be in the MQM framework form.
 - **Get translation issues from XLIFF** Reviews the translated XLIFF file and generate a comment with the issue description
+- **Apply prompt to XLIFF file** Runs prompt for each translation unit in the XLIFF file according to the provided instructions and updates the target text for each unit.
+For now it supports only 1.2 version and 2.1 of XLIFF.
+Supports batching where multiple units will be put into a single prompt.

 ### Bucket size, performance and cost